mathworks-ref-arch/matlab-web-app-server-on-azure/README.md

     groups** and select the resource group containing your cluster resources.
 1. Select **Deployments** from the left pane and click **Microsoft.Template**.
 1. Click **Outputs**.
 Copy the parameter value for **networkLicenseManagerURL** and paste it in a browser.
-1. Log in using the password you specified in the [Configure Cloud Resources](#step-2-configure-cloud-resources) step of the deployment process.
+1. Log in using the username and password you specified in the [Configure Cloud Resources](#step-2-configure-cloud-resources) step of the deployment process.
 1. Follow the instructions in the Network License Manager for MATLAB dashboard to upload your MATLAB Web App Server license.